Last verified: 17 days ago

 Red Flags to Watch For

-- Nearly all research involves pullulan as a drug delivery vehicle or industrial material, not as a dietary supplement — marketing it as a health ingredient misrepresents the evidence
+- Most research involves pullulan as a drug/vaccine delivery vehicle, not as a standalone health supplement — marketing may overstate its direct benefits

 Products Containing Pullulan